Product

 Why is building legal products so popular right now?
 A few reasons:

-1. Demand for certainty through alternative fee arrangements (AFAs), because clients want to know how much they're going to pay for legal services (particularly where these legal services are predictable and process-oriented for the lawyer).
+1. Rising demand for certainty through alternative fee arrangements (AFAs): Clients increasingly want to know upfront how much they’ll pay for legal services—especially when those services are predictable and process-driven for the attorney.

-2. The "more for less" challenge (as Richard Susskind calls it).
-Clients are asking their attorneys to do more work, at the same quality, for less money.
+2. The “more for less” challenge: As legal futurist Richard Susskind puts it, clients are expecting attorneys to deliver more value, at the same high quality, for a lower cost.

 How Do You Start Selling Legal Products?